slakpi/piwx/README.md

 Setting `highwindspeed` to 0 disables the high-wind warning.

+The `highwindblink` option enables alternating airports between the high-wind warning and the flight category color.
+For example, with blinking enabled, a VFR airport with high winds will alternate between Green and Yellow.

+    # Enable high-wind blinking
+    highwindblink=1;

+Setting `highwindblink` to 0 disables blinking and airports with high winds will just display Yellow.

 By default, `piwx` uses GPIO18 and DMA Channel 10 to drive the LED string.
 These may be configured using the following options: